Depression Treatment Centers in California

 No two individuals with mental disorders are the same.
 This is true for individuals with anxiety disorders, mood disorders, depressive disorders, or any type of mental health disorder.
 Therefore, treatment options for mental illnesses must be individualized for each patient suffering from a mental health disorder.

-The following therapeutic interventions available at treatment centers may be included in your treatment plan for clinical depression:
+The following therapeutic interventions available at treatment centers in California may be included in your treatment plan for clinical depression:

 - Individual Psychotherapy: Talk therapy is extremely helpful for treating mental illnesses and is often included in depression treatment.
 This is the most common type of therapy offered by mental health treatment centers.